 Dehydrators in this category have hefty price tags but come with all the bells and whistles.

-As you probably know, stainless steel doesn’t just have a rust resistant coating, the entire product itself is corrosion resistant from inside to out.
-It’s so dang expensive because manufactures add about ten percent chromium to the steel, and chromium is a pretty rare substance and consequently rather expensive.
+As you probably know, stainless steel doesn’t just have a rust-resistant coating, the entire product itself is corrosion resistant from inside to out.
+It’s so dang expensive because manufacturers add about ten percent chromium to the steel, and chromium is a pretty rare substance and consequently rather expensive.

 In the food dehydrator space, you pay an added premium for stainless steel.
 This is mainly because every single rack is a uniquely crafted solid stainless steel piece.

-Beyond its stainless steel body, TSM’s Food Dehydrator is endowed with a 800 watt heating element and fan, your customary adjustable thermostat, and 5 shelves.
+Beyond its stainless steel body, TSM’s Food Dehydrator is endowed with an 800-watt heating element and fan, your customary adjustable thermostat, and 5 shelves.
 The back panel and trays are all removable for easy cleaning.
-The rack design on the inside minimizes grooves and hard to reach places, so interior cleaning is also a breeze.
+The rack design on the inside minimizes grooves and hard-to-reach places, so interior cleaning is also a breeze.

-It has many air vents — the front panel alone has 9 vents — as you don’t want a air tight seal when dehydrating as the moisture from the food needs a place to escape.
+It has many air vents — the front panel alone has 9 vents — as you don’t want an air-tight seal when dehydrating as the moisture from the food needs a place to escape.